Natural Health Tip – Sweet Health

 Then add a low carb low calorie crumble top.

-The crumble is made from equal parts of rice or tapioca flour and quinoa protein powder with some organic milk to moisten.
+The crumble is made from equal parts of tapioca flour and quinoa protein powder with some organic milk to moisten.
 Cover the top of the blackberries with this mixture, then add just a smidgen of clarified butter.
 Bake at 350 degrees until hot and bubbly.

 We enjoy a cup of mint tea (from the mint that grows wild on the banks of Little Horse Creek) with this at day’s end.

-Here are Quinoa recipes.
+Here are more quinoa recipes.

 2 cups of quinoa flakes (or I just blend uncooked quinoa for 3 minutes or so)